Clarifai/docs/docs/clarifai-basics/app-templates.md

 - We're constantly expanding our library of templates, with new additions released on a regular basis.
 You can check [here](https://clarifai.com/explore/apps?activeToggle=Templates&page=1&perPage=24) for them.

-- We’ll also introduce the ability to build your own app templates soon.
+- We'll also introduce the ability to build your own app templates soon.

 :::